lsst-sqre/sqr-051/index.rst

 Recommendations
 ===============

+.. rst-class:: compact

 #.
 Do nothing for the launch of the Intermediate Data Facility.
    Live with this problem for now.
 #.
 Add support for stripping cookies from the ``Cookie`` header and stripping or replacing the ``Authorization`` header to Gafaelfawr.
    This is relateively simple and already adds a lot of security benefit, although it doesn't protect against leakage on unauthenticated routes.
+   (This has now been done.)
 #.
 Prioritize the user registration and external authentication flow and basic Kubernetes security until the risks in those areas are well-understood and reasonably mitigated.
 #.
 Implement support for the more complex login flow required for per-host service deployment once the user registration and external authentication flow work is complete.
 #.
-Plan on using more granular hostnames when deploying the Rubin Science Platform on the US Data Facility.
+Plan on using more granular hostnames when deploying the Rubin Science Platform on the US Data Access Center.
    At the least, separate core Rubin Science Platform services from ancillary services that may be less secure or easier to attack.